Bluette1/coding-diary/content/blog/projects/discord-bot-using-python/index.md

+---
+title: Build a Discord bot using Python
+date: "2024-08-29T22:40:32.169Z"
+description: How to create an interractive Discord bot.
+---

 To start your Discord bot, follow these steps:

 1. **Install Discord.py**: Ensure you have the `discord.py` library installed.
 You can do this using pip: